 That said, here are some questions you should ask your neurosurgeon before surgery:

 If you will undergo brain surgery, ensure your neurosurgeon is board certified.
-A board-certified surgeon will have passed a rigorous exam and must meet continuing education requirements.
+A board-certified surgeon, like Dr Timothy Steel, will have passed a rigorous exam and must meet continuing education requirements.
 You can guarantee that such a surgeon has had training in medical procedures, techniques, and technology.
 Also, a board-certified surgeon stays current on recent medical developments.

 The American Board of Neurological Surgery (ABNS) is the organization that certifies physicians as specialists in neurological surgery.
 They give a comprehensive test before they approve these physicians.
 As with any other surgery, you must choose a doctor who has undergone extensive training and has gained experience treating patients with similar conditions to yours.